 The 16-bit quality value context is constructed by adding sub-contexts together consisting of previous quality values, position along the current record, a running count (per record) of how many times the quality value has differed to the previous one (delta), and an arbitrary stored selector value, each shifted to a defined location within the combined context value (qloc, ploc, dloc and sloc respectively).
 The qual, pos and delta sub-contexts are computed from the previous data while the selector, if used, is read directly from the compressed data stream.
 The selector may be used to switch parameter sets, or simply to group quality strings into arbitrary user-defined sub-sets.
-The numeric values for each of these components can be passed through lookup tables (qtab for quality, ptab for positions, dtab for running delta and stab for turning the selector s into a parameter index x).
-These all convert the monotonically increasing range $0 \rightarrow M$ to a (usually smaller) monotonically increasing $0 \rightarrow N$.
-For example if we wish to use the approximate position along a 100 byte string, we may uniformly map $0 \rightarrow 127$ to $0 \rightarrow 15$ to utilise 4 bits of our 16-bit combined context.
+The numeric values for each of these components can be passed through lookup tables (qtab for quality, ptab for positions, dtab for running delta and stab for turning the selector s into a parameter index s.
+These all convert the monotonically increasing s0s10 to a (usually smaller) monotonically increasing s100 byte string, we may uniformly map s100 to s15 to utilise 4 bits of our 16-bit combined context.